csjiet/keybinds-shortcuts-environment-setups/Arsenal_keybindings.md

 - `%cat {file_path}`: prints text in a file
 - `%%writefile {file_path}`: Writes text written in the ipython prompt to the file
+- `{function_identifier}??`: It will display the source code and docstring directly within the notebook interface - (if you are interested to read the documentation for that function/ how to use it).